 For fun and to keep busy, I make pottery to donate and sell at art walks and Christmas shows for which all proceeds are donated to the food bank.
 I also volunteer for good causes, hike, camp, ski and love to recreate with my dogs.

 The next Board of Directors election will take place in October 2024.
-We will have two seats that will be open for election.
+We will have three seats that will be open for election.

 Board elections for the Butte Food Co-Op Board of Directors occur on an annual basis.
 The number of open seats varies by year.
 All member-owners in good standing (meaning dues paid and member-owner agreements signed) are eligible to run for the board.